ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 --- abstract

 Traceability of physical and digital Artifacts in supply chains is a long-standing, but increasingly serious security concern.
-The rise in popularity of verifiable data structures as a mechanism to implement accountability for equivocation has found some successful applications to specific use cases (such as the supply chain for digital certificates), but lacks a generic and scalable architecture that can address a wider range of use cases.
+The rise in popularity of verifiable data structures as a mechanism to implement accountability for tampering or equivocation has found some successful applications to specific use cases (such as the supply chain for digital certificates), but lacks a generic and scalable architecture that can address a wider range of use cases.

 This document defines a generic, interoperable and scalable architecture to enable transparency across any supply chain with minimum adoption barriers.
 It provides flexibility, enabling interoperability across different implementations of Transparency Services with various auditing procedures and regulatory requirements.